YahiaDev/ManageYouMoney/README.md

 ManageYourMoney is a web application based on AngularJs 1.6 for the presentation layer and JavaEE (spring 4, spring rest, spring security and spring mongodb template) for the backend layer.
+The App cryptify the exchanged data between front and backend.
+Once the user is authentificated, he can manage his purchages and he have a dashboard that grouped the purchages by date or by purchase categories.